cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 TODO: More information via a pointer to a documentation you create needs to be added here

-In the yaml file the following values have to be changed
+In the YAML file the following values have to be changed

 -  ``account_name`` - This is the name of the Azure blob storage account.